-“Exploration of America Before Columbus”–Numerous artifacts and sites around New England offer evidence of exploration of North America before Columbus.
+“Exploration of America Before Columbus” [This is the introductory lecture]–Numerous artifacts and sites around New England offer evidence of exploration of North America before Columbus.
 Specifically, the artifacts seem to confirm the legend of a group of Scottish explorers, with ties to the outlawed Knights Templar, island-hopping their way across the North Atlantic in the late 1300s.
 Who were they, and why did they come?
 Well, that’s where the fun begins.

 “Templars, Nazis and the Holy Grail”–The Ghent Altarpiece painting is the most stolen piece of artwork in world history.
 During World War II, the Nazis pilfered it, believing that the painting’s Knights Templar symbology and iconography—in particular, secret Templar seals used by the Order during medieval times—were encrypted clues leading to the Holy Grail and other lost Templar treasures.
 Why did the Templars choose the enigmatic symbols depicted on the seals?
 And do the answers help lead us to the lost Templar treasure?

 “Templars, Columbus and the Vatican Cover-up”–Was Columbus using ancient Knights Templar sailing charts when crossing the Atlantic?
 If so, what was his true mission?
 Top Vatican officials, it turns out, have been wondering the same thing: A senior Vatican official in charge of a rogue Italian Masonic Lodge—who was later implicated in the assassination of Pope John Paul I—spent years searching for Templar treasures relating to these charts, believed to be hidden in New York’s Catskill Mountains.
 Would the Vatican waste its time searching for a treasure that did not exist?